kora-projects/kora-docs/mkdocs/docs/en/documentation/s3-client.md

 Module provides a thin layer of abstraction for creating S3-clients using declarative-style annotations, or using imperative-style clients to work with [S3 storage](https://aws.amazon.com/s3/faqs/).

+For a step-by-step walkthrough before the reference details, see [S3](../guides/s3.md).

 ## AWS { #aws }

 S3 client implementation based on the [AWS library](https://github.com/aws/aws-sdk-java-v2).